Gurobi/gurobi-ai-modeling/source/prompting-custom-gpt.rst

 Custom GPTs
 ============

-Since the steps necessary for translating a problem description into an optimization model is well defined in :ref:`funnel`, we can leverage a feature that OpenAI's ChatGPT provides to have these steps baked-in: the Custom GPT.
+Since the steps necessary for translating a problem description into an optimization model are well defined in :ref:`funnel`, we can leverage a feature that OpenAI's ChatGPT provides to have these steps baked-in: the Custom GPT.

 We have published a Custom GPT called: `Gurobi Model Builder <https://chatgpt.com/g/g-g69cy3XAp-gurobi-model-builder>`_